yagop27/WaterMark-App/README.md

 Running the application:

 1- Clone this repository or download the project files.

-2- Install the necessary prerequisites
+2- Install the necessary prerequisites.

-3- Run the Python script to start the application
+3- Run the Python script to start the application.

   python watermark_app.py